- Comedienne; television talk-show host

-Rosie O'Donnell was born on March 21, 1962 in Long Island, New York.
-After being voted “Most Popular” and Homecoming Queen in high school, she dropped out of Boston University after one year to pursue a career in show business.
-She started out doing stand-up comedy, for which she won $20,000 on the program Star Search, and she played bit parts in a number of television sitcoms.
-By the early 1990s O'Donnell was getting co-starring roles in major films, including A League of Their Own (1992), Sleepless in Seattle (1993) and Exit to Eden (1994).
+Rosie O'Donnell was born on March 21, 1962 in Commack, New York.
+After being voted “Most Popular” and Homecoming Queen in high school, she briefly attended Dickinson College and Boston University before dropping out to pursue a career in show business.
+O'Donnell started out doing stand-up comedy, for which she won $20,000 on the program Star Search.
+She also played bit parts in a number of television sitcoms.
+By the early '90s O'Donnell was getting co-starring roles in major films, including A League of Their Own (1992), Sleepless in Seattle (1993), and Exit to Eden (1994).
 From 1996 to 2002, she hosted her own daytime talk show, The Rosie O'Donnell Show.
-In 1997 Time magazine named her one of the 25 most influential people in the United States.
+In 1997 Time magazine named the popular O'Donnell one of the 25 most influential people in the United States.

 In 2002 O'Donnell hosted a campaign fundraiser on behalf of former Attorney General Janet Reno's run for the Florida Democratic gubernatorial nomination.
 Said O'Donnell, “When I heard she was running, I called up her office and said I would do everything and anything I can [to help her] … right up until Election Day.”